googleapis/cloud-trace-nodejs/plugins.md

   current application.
 - Parsing and serializing trace contexts for the sake of propagating them over the network.
-- Binding callbacks and event emitters with a CLS namespace in order to propagate trace contexts across asynchronous boundaries.
+- Binding callbacks and event emitters in order to propagate trace contexts across asynchronous boundaries.

 In addition to the above, the `api` object also provides a number of well-known label keys and constants through `api.labels` and `api.constants` respectively.